qjin2016/documentation/pages/aws/migrating_aws_cost_notification_system.md

 - Configure function:

-  - type in a name for the Lambda and set the Runtime to be Python 3.6
+  - type in a name for the Lambda and choose the Runtime: Python 3.6

 ![pic0006](/documentation/images/aws/migrating_aws_cost_notification_system_006.png)